 With the basic population characteristics of the Texas population described, a closer look at the general socioeconomic conditions of the population is helpful.
 Economic and social instability are often linked with poor health outcomes.
 With the knowledge gained by exploring areas of socioeconomic need, we may reexamine regional strategies to increase economic prosperity.
-Child poverty, unemployment rates, industrial changes, and financial assistance predict a family's access to care and a community's ability to pursue healthy and nourishing behaviors.
+Child poverty, unemployment rates, industrial changes, and financial assistance are major influences on a family's access to care and a community's ability to pursue healthy and nourishing behaviors.41